Kristján Ingimarsson Company (KIC)

 Chairman: Hans Christian Gimbel – Executive Officer at ALICE cph

-Treasurer: Rolf Heim – Theatre director at Vendsyssel Teater
+Rolf Heim – Theatre director at Vendsyssel Teater

 Kristján Ingimarsson – Artistic profile